MikolajKolek/perfjail/README.md

 # Requirements

-Perfjail currently requires the usage of Linux 5.3.
+Perfjail currently requires the usage of Linux 5.3 or above.
 This value may decrease as the project evolves further.

 Usage of the `setup` module also requires `bash`, `pkexec` and `sysctl`.